being-aerys/ML_Deployment_with_AWS_SageMaker/README.md

-# Sentiment Analysis using XGBoost on AWS SageMaker
+# Machine Learning Deployment in Production with AWS SageMaker
-This repo demonstrates the use of AWS SageMaker to train a sentiment analysis model.<br>
+This repo demonstrates how machine learning models can be trained, deployed, and updated in production with AWS SageMaker.<br>
+This work is a collection of several mini-projects as structured below.
 1. Default XGBoost Training
 2. Hyperparameter Tuning on SageMaker
 3. Deployment
 4. Web App for Production<br>
-This repo is a clone of my files to learn model deployment as part of Udacity Machine Learning deployment nanodegree program.
+This repo is part of my work for the Udacity Machine Learning deployment nanodegree program.